Avoid

 Challenge yourself to be a GREAT Sort

 Millions of people take part in Plastic Free July, National Recycling Week, and a multitude of other initiatives to help make landfill the last resort.
+Everyone's small step can make a big difference.

 Avoid excess packaging